BasicWolf/zblog/src/content/articles/2022_03_19_hexarchi_di_python_part_2.rst

            return voting_result

-First the service gets the ``VotingUser`` which is supposed to vote for the article.
+First, the service gets the ``VotingUser`` which is supposed to vote for the article.
 Next, the user votes for the article.
-Last, the service checks whether user has successfully voted and persist the user state.
+Last, the service checks whether the user has successfully voted and persists the user state.

 .. note::

    Do you remember that an application service is supposed to orchestrate the flow without any knowledge of its content?
-   You may have noticed, that our application service does not fulfill this requirement.
-The service makes controls the flow in ``match voting_result:`` block.
+   You may have noticed, that our application service does not fulfil this promise.
+The service controls the flow in ``match voting_result:`` block.
    I had to cheat here to make the code easier to follow and comprehend.
-   One of the purer alternatives is domain events mechanism.
+   One of the purer alternatives is the *Domain Events* mechanism.
+   (TODO:link-to-some-article)
-   (TODO:link-to-some-article) It is a separate topic which falls out of the scope of this article.
+   It is a huge topic which falls out of the scope of this article.

 Test-driven application services development
 ============================================

-I bet you know what's been happening behind the scenes of writing every bit of the example code.
-For every written piece, I've been first asking myself "How can this be tested?".
-And tests always came first.
+Remember how we designed a test for the HTTP controller?

-There is a catch with application service testing.
-It requires quite a few test doubles - one per each dependency.
+Testing application service is no different, but there is a catch: it requires quite a few test doubles - one per each dependency.
-That doesn't make testing hard.
+That fact should not complicate the tests, though.
+We should be explicit about the dependencies needed in the test case and rely on default values for the rest of them.

-If we hide all the required data fixtures behind meaningful names, the tests become quite obvious.
-Here, we test that the service persists the voting user (TODO:source).
+For example, we test that the service persists the voting user (TODO:source).
+The only dependency explicitly declared and passed to the service builder is ``SaveVotingUserPortMock`` test double.
+All other dependencies are provided by the ``build_article_rating_service()`` builder function:

 .. code-block:: python